klepeis/sample-application/README.md

    * 10 minute video tutorial on implementing the [Repository Pattern w/ Unit of Work](https://youtube.com/watch?v=rtXpYpZdOzM)
 2. [Unit of work](https://www.martinfowler.com/eaaCatalog/unitOfWork.html)
  persisted.  persistance is managed by unitofwork.
+3. **Look @ Command Handler Pattern**
+   * Only practical if you have two or 3 methods otherwise gets kinda crazy to manage (PAckt 168)
+   * Recommend using Factory so each method can instantiate its own handler.

 ## Notes
 * Framework namespace in Domain project.